Innovation: Targeting Immune Engagement

 Targeted Cancer(s): Gastrointestinal cancers, including pancreas, stomach, liver and bowel.

-Set to initiate clinical study of our first -in-class bispecific GI Cancer targeting/T-cell engager immunotherapy, ARB 202.
+Set to initiate a clinical study of our first-in-class bispecific GI Cancer targeting/T-cell engager immunotherapy, ARB 202.

 Cancers of the gastrointestinal tract are frequent in Asia; stomach and liver cancers are a leading cause of death.
 In the west, while early screening can detect these “internal” cancers, many are detected too late and have already spread and require systemic therapy but long-term response has been elusive.
 Prolonged survival has been achieved with immunotherapy for some solid tumors, but current checkpoint inhibitors lower the threshold of host immune system reactive to self as well as the cancer cells.
 Thus, unwanted autoimmune disease induced by the checkpoint inhibitors alleviates their effectiveness.